lavrd/capture-docker/README.md

 # capture-docker

-Capture docker events and get statistics for an amount of time
+Capture docker events and get statistics for an amount of time.